Skip Navigation

 Marcia Horn

-At ICAN, Marcia is a research advocate who has directly navigated patient cases pan-tumor since the founding of the organization in 1996.
-She is also a molecular profiling advocate, a clinical trials matching advocate, an expanded access program advocate, a public policy advocate, and a health equity advocate.
+At ICAN, Marcia is a research advocate who has directly navigated thousands of pan-tumor patient cases in the U.S. and in 83 countries since the founding of the organization in 1996.
+She is a molecular profiling advocate, a clinical trials matching advocate, an expanded access/compassionate use advocate, a public policy advocate, and a health equity advocate.

-Marcia graduated Phi Beta Kappa from Stanford University in Political Science and received her JD from the Stanford Law School.
-Before joining ICAN, she practiced litigation and appellate law in Phoenix.
+Marcia is a Phi Beta Kappa graduate of Stanford University in Political Science and received her JD from the Stanford Law School.
+Before joining ICAN, she practiced litigation and appellate law in Phoenix and held major leadership positions in the Arizona arts community.